Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/api/create-a-debit-order.md

 #### Returns

-The debit-orer object if it was created successfully.
+The debit-order object if it was created successfully.
 Returns an [error](./?doc=reference-manual#errors) if the member validation is not valid.